 • Cold-start protection.

-• Automatic cold-water inlet valve activation in case of overheating.
+• Automatic cold-water inlet valve for overheating protection.

 • 40 kg steel balls.